 - Remarkable Micro-Loan Program (Credit Unions of BC): offers BC residents 18 to 29 years old low-interest microloans of up to $5,000 for starting a Canadian small business.

-- Immigrant Access Fund Micro Loans: IAF loans are for tradespeople, professionals and/ or skilled workers from other countries to get the licensing or training that they need to work in their field in Canada.
-Loans of up to $10,000 are available to immigrants living in Canada (excluding BC and Quebec at the time of writing).
+- Windmill Micro Loans: IAF loans are for tradespeople, professionals, or skilled workers from other countries to get the licensing or training that they need to work in their field in Canada.
+Loans of up to $15,000 are available to immigrants living in Canada.

 The best news of all is that the microfinance movement is spreading.
-If you don’t see any loans that you can apply for in the list above, check with the economic and/or social development agencies in your hometown and ask your Credit Union or Caisse Populaire if they have such a program.
+If you don’t see any loans that you can apply for in the list above, check with the economic and social development agencies in your hometown and ask your credit union or caisse populaire if they have such a program.
 Just because a bank won’t give you a loan doesn’t mean the money you need to launch your dream is out of reach.